Lundy murders: Events on the day of the murders

-On the morning of Tuesday, 29 August, 2000, Lundy drove from Palmerston North to Wellington on one of his regular business trips.
+On the morning of Tuesday, 29 August 2000, Lundy drove from Palmerston North to Wellington on one of his regular business trips.
 He checked into a motel in Petone at around 5:00 pm.
-His wife or daughter called him on his cell phone in Petone; Lundy said he was told during the call that they were going to McDonald's for dinner; the call ended at 5:43 pm.
-Police later found a McDonald's receipt in the Lundy home for food bought at 5.45pm.
-Christine Lundy took a call at home from a friend just before 7 pm that night.
+His wife or daughter called him on his cell phone in Petone at 5:30pm and they spoke for eight minutes; Lundy said he was told during the call that they were going to McDonald's for dinner.
+Police later found a McDonald's receipt in the Lundy home for food bought at 5:45 pm.
+Christine Lundy took a call at home from a friend just before 7:00 pm that night.

-Mark Lundy's cell phone records showed he made a call from Petone to a business partner of his Hawke's Bay wine-making venture at 8.28 pm.
+Mark Lundy's cell phone records showed he made a call from Petone to a business partner of his Hawke's Bay wine-making venture at 8:28 pm.
 The computer at the Lundy home in Palmerston North was switched off at 10:52 pm.
 At 11:30 pm Lundy called an escort service in Petone from his motel.
 She left the motel at about 1 am.
-At his first trial, the Police claimed the murders occurred in Palmerston North, two hours away by car, between 5.30pm and 8.28pm while these events were taking place.
-At his second trial, police alleged Lundy drove to Petone in the early hours of Wednesday 30 August after the escort went home.

 At Lundy's retrial in 2015, Christine's brother testified that he went to the Lundy home the next morning to see Christine about a business matter.
 He said he entered through an open ranchslider and found the bodies of Christine and Amber bludgeoned to death.
 Christine's body was on her bed; Amber's was on the floor in the doorway of Christine's bedroom.
-Both had died of head injuries caused by multiple blows from what was determined to be a tomahawk-like weapon or small axe.
-No weapon was found.
+Both had died of head injuries caused by multiple blows from what was determined to be a tomahawk-like weapon or small axe - although no weapon was ever found.
 A rear window had been tampered with and had Christine's blood on it.
 A jewellery box was later determined to be missing.

-Role of the media
+At the first trial in 2002, the police claimed Lundy drove up to Palmerston North on the 29th, killed his wife and daughter and drove back to Petone in the three hours between the two phone calls - the first with his wife at 5.30pm and the second with a business partner at 8.28pm.
+At the second trial in 2015, the police said he drove to Palmerston North and committed the murders in the middle of the night after the prostitute who came to his motel went home at about 1.00am (on the 30th).